JupiterOne/terraform-provider-jupiterone/docs/resources/question.md

 - `compliance` (Block List) (see [below for nested schema](#nestedblock--compliance))
 - `polling_interval` (String) Frequency of automated question evaluation.
 Defaults to ONE_DAY.
 - `query` (Block List) (see [below for nested schema](#nestedblock--query))
-- `show_trend` (Boolean) Whether to enable trend data collection.
+- `show_trend` (Boolean) Whether to enable daily trend data collection.
 Defaults to false.
 - `tags` (List of String)

 ### Read-Only